trisfaizal/Marketing-Site/src/_drafts/editor-link-modals.md

 ***

-See our [official documentation](https://docs.cloudcannon.com/editing/editor-links/) for more details on setting your first *Editor Link*.
+See our [official documentation](https://docs.cloudcannon.com/editing/editor-links/) for more details on setting up your first *Editor Link*.